Oussama23o/comfyUI-Realtime-Lora/README.md

 ## Credits

-This project is a usbility wrapper that calls these excellent training tools:
+This project makes use of these excellent training tools fro the training nodes:

 - **AI-Toolkit** by ostris: https://github.com/ostris/ai-toolkit
 - **sd-scripts** by kohya-ss: https://github.com/kohya-ss/sd-scripts